flutter/website/src/get-started/install/_path-linux-chromeos.md

 #### Update your path for all future sessions

-To permanently add Flutter to your path for _any_ terminal session, follow these steps:
+To add Flutter to your `PATH` for _any_ terminal session, follow these steps:

 1. Determine the path of your Flutter SDK installation.
 You'll need this in Step 3.
 2. Open (or create) the `rc` file for your shell.
 This file runs whenever you open a new terminal window.
 If you're using the Bash shell, for example, edit `$HOME/.bashrc`.